desanker/globalnap/manuscript.md

 7. PEG ME Version 2.0: M&E ... how to enrich empirical indices with model context about the evolution of the numbers

 8. A continuous integration approach in producing living documents: The always up-to-date NAP

+9. Inventory of global programmes including data and models contributing to global adaptation